WordPress/WordPress-Coding-Standards/README.md

 The sniffs were developed for phpcs 1.3; work will be done to ensure compatibility with the latest version, which is 1.4.

-Ongoing development will be done in the `development` with merges done into `master` once considered stable.
+Ongoing development will be done in the `develop` with merges done into `master` once considered stable.
 Development of unit tests is needed, per [issue 21](https://github.com/x-team/WordPress-Coding-Standards/issues/21).

 ### How to use this